ehix/cloud-study/aws/linkedin/aws-essential-training-for-developers/README.md

 - Any servers using the NAT gateway will appear to the outside world as only having a single IP address.

 ## Static addresses with Elastic IPs
+You can lose the public IP address associated with your EC2 instance if you stop and start the instance.

 Managed from the VPC console.
 Request an Elastic IP to bind to a NAT gateway (from here or the EC2 console), then bind them to EC2 servers.
 - This will replace the public IP address that AWS has randomly assigned to each running public instance